mybonk/mybonk-wiki/docs/INSTALLATION.md

 There are many many platforms, physical (HW) or virtual (Virtual Machines, Cloud) to choose from, which is what NixOS was made for in the first place and this is great.
 A collection of hardware specific platform profiles to optimize settings for different hardware is even being maintained at [NixOS Hardware repository](https://github.com/NixOS/nixos-hardware/blob/master/README.md).

-The following steps focus on MY₿ONK console hardware platform only because it would be impossible to maintain and support all the possible combinations for a specific application domain: Each hardware has its own specs, some have additional features (BIOS capabilities, onboard encrypton, various kinds of storages and partition systems .etc...) or limitations (too little RAM or unreliable parts, weak power source, "moving parts", cooling issues, higher power consumption .etc...) making it unadvisable to install onto, or too difficult for an average person to setup and maintain; Even little things like bootable or not from USB stick can turn what should be a beautiful journey into hours of frustration tring to just make the thing boot until the next pitfall.
+The following steps focus on MY₿ONK console hardware platform only because it would be impossible to maintain and support all the possible combinations for a specific application domain: Each hardware has its own specs, some have additional features (BIOS capabilities, onboard encrypton, various kinds of storages and partition systems .etc...) or limitations (too little RAM or unreliable parts, weak power source, "moving parts", cooling issues, higher power consumption .etc...) making it unadvisable to install onto, or too difficult for an average user to setup and maintain; Even little things like bootable or not from USB stick can turn what should be a beautiful journey into hours of frustration tring to just make the thing boot until the next pitfall.

+MY₿ONK console is a full-node bitcoin-only hardware platform designed with anonymity, security, low price, performance, durability, low-enery, supply chain resilience and generic parts in mind.
+You too can get a MY₿ONK console, just join our [Telegram group](https://t.me/+_uAJ02x5g_VhYjQ0).

 MY₿ONK console can also be used to run Raspiblitz similarly to Raspberry pi or other distributions.